jugoetz/library-generation/README.md

 At this point you should have received the MoBiAS output files and the NEXUS log files.
 1. Place MoBiAS output files in the plate directory (e.g. `plates/JG404`).
 2. Place NEXUS log files in the experiment directory (e.g. `plates/exp29`).
 Use the structure of `data/util/transfer_files_folder_template` as a guide.
-3. Run `src.analysis.extractmobiasresults` to extract the raw LCMS data from the MoBiAS output files
+3. Run `src.analysis.extractmobiasresults` to extract the raw LC-MS data from the MoBiAS output files
 4. Run `src.analysis.extracterrors` to extract the errors from the MoBiAS output files and the NEXUS log files
-5. Run `src.analysis.calculatelcmsyields` to calculate the yields from the raw LCMS data
+5. Run `src.analysis.calculatelcmsyields` to calculate the yields from the raw LC-MS data
-6. Run `src.analysis.heatmapfromdb` to generate the yield heatmaps from the processed LCMS data.
+6. Run `src.analysis.heatmapfromdb` to generate the yield heatmaps from the processed LC-MS data.

 #### When new products are added in the enumeration (legacy scenario, superseded by enumeration through `SFReactionGenerator` and `add_new_products_to_vl.ipynb`)

-Change enumerate_reaction.py and rerun:
+Change `enumerate_reaction.py` and rerun:

-- enumerate_reaction.py
+- `enumerate_reaction.py`
-- sdftoproperties.py
+- `sdftoproperties.py`
-- generatelcmssubmission.py
+- `generatelcmssubmission.py`

 #### When the synthesis plan has to be changed (e.g. compound cannot be located)